fable-community/fable-pack-example/README.md

 You will be able to get helpful auto-completions and validation errors while writing your pack's manifest.

+> **Note** VS Code is available from your browser and doesn't require download <https://vscode.dev>

-You can also run `/packs validate fable-community/example` or
-`/packs validate fable-community/example test-branch` or from your terminal run
+You can also run `/packs validate fable-community/example` or from your terminal run

 ```sh
 deno run -A https://raw.githubusercontent.com/ker0olos/fable/main/src/validate.ts ./manifest.json
 ```

-Wanna try installing this pack instead? run `/packs install fable-community/example`

 ---

 ## Quick introduction